magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/overview/mcs.md

 # Magnopus Cloud Services (MCS)
 CSP-enabled applications rely on cloud-hosted services to function effectively.
 Magnopus offers a set of cloud-hosted services, known as Magnopus Cloud Services (MCS), specifically designed for the Connected Spaces Platform.
 These services act as an independent layer that supports both the CSP and client applications.
-It is not required to use MCS with the Connected Spaces platform.
+It is not required to use MCS with the Connected Spaces Platform.

 It is however recommended to use MCS with CSP, as MCS helps developers simplify development by providing ready-to-use tools and services, reducing the complexity of building and maintaining applications.
-Selecting MCS as the backend service provider allows the developer to not worry about the services themselves, and exclusively focus on building their spatial-web application using the CSP API.
+Selecting MCS as the backend service provider allows the developer to _not_ worry about the services themselves, and exclusively focus on building their spatial-web application using the CSP API.

 ### Importance of MCS in the CSP Ecosystem
 * **Scalability**: MCS allows CSP-enabled applications to scale their operations seamlessly to accommodate growing users and applications without compromising performance.
 It adjusts resources dynamically to handle peak periods, keeping services running without interruptions.